evanwills/matrix_parsefile_preprocessor/README.md

 ```$ php parse-file_process.cli.php parse-file.xml compare other-parse-file.xml```

-__NOTE:__ Any file names or directories/folders you pass after a non file name will be assumed to be a comparrison file
+__NOTE:__ Any file names or directories/folders you pass after __`compare`__ will be assumed to be a comparison file

 e.g. `$ php parse-file_process.cli.php process-me_1.xml process-me_2.xml process-me_3.xml brief process-me-too.xml`

 The `process-me_1.xml`, `process-me_2.xml` & `process-me_3.xml` will be compiled and validated as normal.
 The `process-me-too.xml` will be considered a comparison file and will only be scanned for design area IDs.

+__NOTE:__ because you've inadvertently passed a single comparison file for three input files, the script will complain and terminate because you the number of comparison files doesn't match the number of input files.

-#### processing multiple files
+#### Processing multiple files

 You can process multiple files in one of the following ways:
 e.g.